yelghali/prompt-based-tutorial-AKS/README.md

   - How can I troubleshoot common issues when deploying an application on AKS?

+## End-to-end developer productivity
+ - How does AKS support end-to-end developer productivity and what tools are available to improve the development workflow?

+ - How can I use Visual Studio Code and the Kubernetes extension to develop and debug applications on my AKS cluster?

+ - How can I use Azure DevOps or GitHub Actions to implement CI/CD for my applications on AKS?

 ## Architecture guidance and best practices for AKS
   - How to design a baseline architecture for AKS that meets your requirements and constraints?